LockdownRP-PZ/Rulebook/README.md

 - Players may claim one (1) trailer in addition to their vehicles.
 - To claim a vehicle, place a note in its glove box, in its trunk, and/or on the ground nearby.

-### 5.7 Players can claim a nomad vehicle in lieu of a safehouse.
+### 5.7 Players can claim a mobile safehouse in lieu of a building/room/area.

 - Thanks to the Vehicle Interiors mod, some vehicles have interiors that can be entered and lived in.
-These are known as nomad vehicles.
+These are known as mobile safehouses.
 Claiming one counts as claiming a safehouse.
-  - By claiming a nomad vehicle, you forfeit your ability to claim a building/room/area.
+  - By claiming a mobile safehouse, you forfeit your ability to claim a building/room/area.
-  - You may only own *one* nomad vehicle.
-This means that if you have an RV, you may not also own a yacht.
+  - You may only own *one* mobile safehouse.
+This means that if you have an RV, you may not also claim a yacht.
-- Your nomad vehicle counts as one of your three vehicles.
+- Your mobile safehouse counts as one of your three vehicles.
 A bus, for example, counts as your hauling vehicle.
-- Claiming a safehouse vehicle is done the same as claiming a regular vehicle.
+- Claiming a mobile safehouse is done the same as claiming a regular vehicle.

 ---------------------------------------------------------------------------------------------------------------------